VCSTDN2024/imad5112-assignment-1-ST10474479-1/README.md

 ## Purpose and Features

 ### Purpose:
-The main goal of this app is to [explain the app’s functionality].
+The main goal of this app is to to output meals based on the time of day the user inputs.This makes things easier as the user does not have to struggle to think of what to make if they are in a rush somewhere or have a hectic schedule.

 ### Key Features:
-- Feature 1: [Description of a feature, e.g., "User login functionality"]
+- Feature 1: EditText where user is able to input the time of day in which they want a meal for then it is displayed.
-- Feature 2: [Description of another feature, e.g., "Displaying weather data based on location"]
+- Feature 2: Reset button to clear the meals displayed in the textview so the user can input another time of day.
-- Feature 3: [Optional, another feature, e.g., "Push notifications for reminders"]
+- Feature 3: Exit button to exit the program once the user is satisfied and has been given a meal

-These features aim to provide [what the app aims to achieve, e.g., an easy-to-use platform for managing tasks or organizing personal information].
+These features aim to provide a simple easy user friendly interface and very easy for managing tasks.

 4. Design Considerations

 ## Design Considerations

-The design of the **[App Title]** was based on the following key considerations:
+The design of the **Bees Meal Plan** was based on the following key considerations:

-1. **User Experience (UX)**: The app was designed with the goal of providing an intuitive and easy-to-navigate user interface, ensuring a seamless user experience.
+1. **User Experience (UX)**: The app was designed with the goal of providing an easy-to-navigate user interface, ensuring an enjoyable user experience.

 2. **Responsiveness**: The app was built to ensure it performs well on different screen sizes, with particular attention to device compatibility.

-3. **Simplicity**: The design is minimalistic, focusing on core features without overwhelming the user.
+3. **Simplicity**: The design is simple, focusing on core features without overwhelming the user.

-4. **Performance**: Code optimization was considered to ensure fast response times and low battery usage.
+4. **Performance**: Code upgrade was considered to ensure fast response times and low battery usage.

 5. GitHub and GitHub Actions Utilization